zeromotivat1on/ConsoleSnake/README.md

 ```
 So, menu allows the player to change the app state that, on its turn, tells if the player should sit in menu or play the game.

-### Additional project abstractions
+### Additional project abstractions and not only them
-In this section, we will describe some project abstractions that are not fully-concerned with game itself.
+In this section, we will describe some project files that are not fully-concerned with game itself.

 #### Console edit
 `ConsoleSnake\Source\System\ConsoleEdit.h(cpp)`\